History of the University of Chicago: Founding

+John Boyer notes that the key promoters Frederick Gates and Thomas Goodspeed "...in 1888 and 1889, were acutely aware of the misery and public humiliation that had accompanied the collapse of the first institution, having had considerable difficulty raising the $400,000 needed to match John D. Rockefeller’s historic offer of $600,000 to recreate a first-rate Baptist college in Chicago."

-The University of Chicago's Hyde Park campus began in 1890 through the efforts of the American Baptist Education Society and oil magnate John D. Rockefeller, who later called it "the best investment I ever made."
+The University of Chicago's Hyde Park campus was established in 1890 through the efforts of the American Baptist Education Society and oil magnate John D. Rockefeller, who later called it "the best investment I ever made."
 The University of Chicago held its first classes there on October 1, 1892.
-The original tract of land, comprising the current main quads, was donated by Marshall Field, owner of the Marshall Field and Company department store chain.
-The modern university emerged from a reorganization of the predecessor institution of the same name, later renamed as the Old University of Chicago.
-The earlier institution was founded by prominent members of the Chicago and greater Illinois community including Justice Stephen A. Douglas and Chicago Mayor James Hutchinson Woodworth.
-Graduates of the Old Chicago University were later assimilated into the ranks of the alumni of the University of Chicago.
+The original tract of land, comprising the current main quads, was donated by Marshall Field, owner of the Marshall Field and Company department store.
+Other Chicagoans made financial donations to match Rockefeller's offer.
+Martin A. Ryerson (1856–1932) served as the president of the board of trustees of the University from 1892 to 1922.
+He donated over $2 million to the university, including $350,000 for the construction of the Ryerson Physical Laboratory, and endowed the Martin A. Ryerson Distinguished Service Professorship in 1925.

+The University of Chicago replaced the defunct institution of the same name; to avoid confusion, it was legally renamed the Old University of Chicago.
+Graduates of the Old Chicago University were later included in the ranks of the alumni of the University of Chicago.

-The University's founding was part of a wave of university foundings that followed the American Civil War.
-Incorporated in 1890, the University has dated its founding as July 1, 1891, when William Rainey Harper became its first president.
-The first classes were held on October 1, 1892, with an enrollment of 594 students and a faculty of 120, including eight former college presidents.
-Earlier references to University of Chicago rise from the incorporation of the first University of Chicago, which Senator Stephen A. Douglas started with an 1856 grant.
+The university's founding was part of a wave of research university foundings that started with Cornell University (1865) and Johns Hopkins University (1876), emulating the research-oriented German universities such as the Humboldt University of Berlin.
+Incorporated in 1890, the university dates its founding to July 1, 1891, when William Rainey Harper became its first president.
+The first classes were held on October 1, 1892, with an enrollment of 594 men and women and a faculty of 120, including eight former college presidents.